-- The NSPA would like to express its appreciation for an overall good and well-balanced proposal from the Commission.
-The NSPA consider it especially positive, that the budget is focused on the ambition to fulfill Europe 2020 and that a cohesion policy for all regions in the EU is given a strong role to achieve the objectives of Europe 2020.
+- The NSPA would want to give its appreciation for an overall good and well-balanced proposal from the Commission.
+The NSPA consider it especially positive, that the budget is focused on the ambition to fulfill Europe 2020 and that a cohesion policy for all regions in EU is given a strong role to achieve the goals in Europe 2020.
 (CPR Art.
-2:1, COM(2011)0615) - In order to achieve the objectives of Europe 2020, the NSPA is positive to more focus on results.
-We would however, also like to put forward the need of good guidelines based on the targets and objectives in the Common Strategic Framework.
-Focus should be the long term regional development rather than quantitative short sighted fulfillment of objectives at the project level.
+2:1, COM(2011)0615) - In line with wanting to achieve the objectives of Europe 2020, the NSPA is positive to more focus on results.
+We would however also want to put forward the need of good guidelines out of the targets and objectives in the Common strategic Framework.
+Focus should be the long term regional development rather than quantitative short sighted goal fulfillment at the project level.
 In this matter, it is important with sufficient resources for evaluation and follow-up research on both project level and program level.
 (CPR Art.
 19, 47-50,